-Kevin directs the day-to-day activities of the Mayor’s Office, serves as the chief policy advisor to Mayor Rick Kriseman, and oversees the Mayor’s appointments to boards & committees.
-He works closely with the City Administrator, Deputy Mayor, and department heads in the development and implementation of external and internal policies and communications and to advance the Administration’s priorities.
+Kevin directs the day-to-day activities of the Mayor’s Office, serves as the chief policy and communications advisor to Mayor Rick Kriseman, and oversees the Mayor’s appointments to boards & committees.
+He works closely with the City Administrator and department heads in the development and implementation of external and internal policies.

 Wayne Atherholt, Cultural Affairs Director

 Wayne is responsible for the City’s cultural affairs strategy and implementation that prioritizes the success of our cultural institutions and our local artists which contribute significantly to not only the economy, but to the cultural fabric and creative nature of the city, its residents and its visitors.
 He works with the city's Arts Alliance and other groups to advance the city as a major cultural center of the Southeast with multiple arts districts through multiple programs.
 He interfaces with all city departments to ensure the arts in their broadest definition are a successful part of all aspects of the city.

 In addition to her duties as the Greenhouse Manager within the City Development Administration, Jessica serves as the Mayor’s liaison in developing cooperative relationships among representatives of local business groups and associations and to promote economic development in the City.
 She helps small and independent businesses navigate city government, leads the Mayor’s Small Business Tour series, and formulates policy aimed at helping St. Petersburg’s businesses thrive.